svelte-librarian/sv-use/packages/website/src/lib/docs/core/states/debounced-state/index.md

----
-slug: 'debounced-state'
-title: 'debouncedState'
+# debouncedState

-description: 'A reactive state that updates its value after a delay.'
+A reactive state that updates its value after a delay.
-category: 'states'
----

 ## Usage